Peer Teaching Consulting

-To set up a consultation or learn more about the consulting process, email Angela High-Pippert, Coordinator of the Classroom Consulting Program (firstname.lastname@example.org).
+To set up a consultation or learn more about the consulting process, email Angela High-Pippert, Coordinator of the Peer Teaching Consulting Program (firstname.lastname@example.org).

 Faculty can determine the goal and nature of the process from a variety of services:

-Teaching Tune-Up: Are you feeling the need to rejuvenate a course or simply get some feedback?
-A classroom consultant will meet with you to review your syllabus, discuss assignments, or conduct a classroom observation.
+- Teaching Tune-Up: Are you feeling the need to rejuvenate a course or simply get some feedback?
+A peer teaching consultant will meet with you to review your syllabus, discuss assignments, or conduct a classroom observation.
 We can all benefit from having a fresh set of eyes look over our teaching process.

-In-depth Consultation: Perhaps you’re facing some challenges while teaching a new course or revising an established one, or you are facing some difficult classroom dynamics.
-A classroom consultant can provide a classroom observation or a Small Group Instructional Diagnosis to provide additional perspective on what is happening in your classroom.
+- In-depth Consultation: Perhaps you’re facing some challenges while teaching a new course or revising an established one, or you are facing some difficult classroom dynamics.
+A peer teaching consultant can provide a classroom observation or a Small Group Instructional Diagnosis to provide additional perspective on what is happening in your classroom.

 What is involved with a Classroom Observation?